-All current cardiac devices are protected against mobile phone interference.
-However, it is advisable to avoid keeping a mobile phone in a shirt or jacket pocket that is over your device (even if the phone is switched off).
+All current pacemaker devices are protected against mobile phone interference.
+However, it is advisable to avoid keeping a mobile phone in a shirt or jacket pocket that is over your pacemaker device (even if it is switched off).

 Please keep most electronic gadgets (like mobile phone or Bluetooth headset) at least 6 inches (15 centimetres) away from your cardiac device.